-There are a range of accommodations around Alibaug, from luxury resorts to basic cottages by the beach.
+There's a range of accommodations around Alibaug, from luxury resorts to basic cottages by the beach.
 The cottages are popular with groups, as the whole property can be fully booked for privacy.

-For more private bungalows and villas, take a look at the listings on Air BnB.
+For more private bungalows and villas, take a look at the listings on Airbnb.

 About 40 minutes south of Alibaug near Revdanda is historic Chaul village, where the Portugese settled and constructed a fort in the 16th century.
 The district is now renowned for its many quaint old temples.